Why'd You Do It?

 Being that I am, I guess different, haha, I encountered a lot of challenges.
 My friends and family would say I am different because comedy is a huge part of my life and I am for sure not your standard.
 Others would say I am different because my legs and feet are different.
 Likewise, my ability to do a lot of things is really different.

 Starting at a young age, doctors were generally negative, filling me with doubts, and they still do.
 Highly educated medical professions that deal in probabilities instead of possibilities and as a kid it’s easy to believe the doctors.
 But I am stubborn, and I didn’t listen to the doctors.
 I adapted.
 For many years, my acceptance of myself was not there.
 I know what it's like to be beaten down verbally.
 I know the experience of a room full of people doubting you.
-I know what it's like to receive horrible news about one's health.
+I know what it's like to receive horrible news about one's health (advice from cut off your lower legs to declaring I should give up walking.
 I also know what it's like to look in the mirror and hate what you see.
 I hated looking at my legs in the mirror and holy fuck if I saw them in a picture.
 As a kid, it truly was difficult to be different.
 As an adult, still tough, no bullshit.
 For me, gaining a level acceptance occurred because of the stories our adaptive tribe shared.
 We’re unique, and it’s pretty rad, and sharing our stories promotes community, healing, knowledge, and even acceptance.
 So I am doing this Living Adaptive thing.

 I will write more about my experiences and a bunch of other stuff as time rolls on...